-Table 25.
-Restrictions to the discharge of garbage into the sea under regulation 4, 5 and 6 of MARPOL Annex V chapter 5 of part II-A of the Polar Code.
-Source: REMPEC (2019) [60] reporting information from IMO
+A global project (GloLitter Partnerships Project) has been (UNEP(DEPI)/MED IG.22/28) launched by the IMO and the Food and Agriculture Organization of the United Table 25.
+Restrictions to the discharge of garbage into the sea under regulations 4, 5 and 6 of MARPOL Annex V chapter 5 of part II-A of the Polar Code.

-Garbage type All ships except platfo Regulation 5 Regulation 4 Outside special areas (Distances are from the nearest land) Regulation 6 Within special areas (Distances are from nearest land or nearest ice-shelf) Offshore platforms located more than 12 nm from nearest land and ships when alongside or within 500 metres of such platforms Food waste comminuted or ground ≥3 nm, en route and as far as practicable ≥12 nm, en route and as far as practicable Discharge permitted Food waste not comminuted or ground ≥12 nm, en route and as far as practicable Discharge prohibited Discharge prohibited Cargo residues not contained in wash water > 12 nm, en route and Discharge prohibited Discharge prohibited Cargo residues 5 e contained in wash water as far as practicable ≥ 12 nm, en route and as far as practicable (subject to conditions in regulation 6.1.2 and paragraph 5.2.1.5 of part II-A of the Polar Code) Cleaning agents and additives contained in cargo hold wash water Discharge permitted 12 nm, en route and as far as practicable (subject to conditions in regulation 6.1.2 and paragraph 5.2.1.5 of part II-A of the Polar Code) Discharge prohibited Cleaning agents and additives in deck and external surfaces wash water Discharge permitted Animal Carcasses (should be split or otherwise treated to ensure the carcasses will sink immediately) Must be en route and as far from the nearest land as possible.
-Should be >100 nm and maximum water depth Discharge prohibited Discharge prohibited All other garbage including plastics, synthetic ropes, fishing gear, plastic garbage bags, incinerator ashes, clinkers, cooking oil, floating dunnage, lining and packing materials, paper, raps, glass, metal, bottles, crockery and similar refuse Discharge prohibited Discharge prohibited Discharge prohibited
+All ships Garbage type (1) Regulation 4 Outside special areas (Distances are from the nearest land) Regulation 6 Within special areas (Distances are from nearest land or nearest ice-shelf) Regulation 5 Offshore platforms located more than 12 nm from nearest land and ships when alongside or within 500 metres of such platforms (4) Food waste comminuted or ground (2) ≥ 3 nm, en route and as far as practicable $\ge$ 12 nm, en route and as far as practicable (3) Discharge permitted Food waste not comminuted or ground ≥ 12 nm, en route and as far as practicable Discharge prohibited Cargo residues (5) (6) not contained in wash water > 12 nm. en route and as far Discharge prohibited Cargo residues (5) (6) contained in wash water as practicable ≥ 12 nm, en route and as far as Cleaning agents and additives (5) contained in cargo hold wash water in regulation 6.1.2 and paragraph 5.2.1.5 of part II-A of the Polar Code) Cleaning agents and additives (6) in deck and external surfaces wash water Discharge permitted Discharge permitted Animal carcasses (should be split or otherwise treated to ensure the carcasses will sink immediately) Must be en route and as far from the nearest land as possible.
+Should be > 100 nm and maximum water depth All other garbage including plastics, synthetic ropes, fishing gear, plastic garbage bags, incinerator ashes, clinkers, cooking oil, floating dunnage, lining and packing materials, paper, rags, glass, metal, bottles, crockery and similar refuse Discharge prohibited Discharge prohibited